Thomas Pitera: Criminal career

-Upon returning to Brooklyn, Pitera joined the Bonanno crime family and quickly became one of their most feared soldiers.
+Upon returning to Brooklyn, Pitera joined the Bonanno crime family and quickly became one of their most feared hitmen.
 He belonged to a Bonanno faction headed by caporegimes Alphonse "Sonny Red" Indelicato, Frank Lino, Dominick Trinchera and Philip Giaccone.
 This group opposed the current leadership under boss Philip Rastelli and his leading capos Joseph Massino and Dominick Napolitano.
 In 1981, Massino and Napolitano set up the murders of the three rival capos in a Gravesend club co-owned by Sammy Gravano.
 After their deaths, Massino made peace with the rest of the leaderless faction, including Pitera.
-During the 1980s, Pitera became a "made man" of the Bonanno family and was assigned to Lino's crew by Bonanno consigliere Anthony Spero.
+During the 1980s, Pitera became a made man of the Bonanno family and was assigned to Lino's crew by Bonanno consigliere Anthony Spero.

 On August 29, 1988, Pitera allegedly ambushed and murdered Wilfred "Willie Boy" Johnson as he walked ahead to their car.
 Johnson had been a longtime associate and driver for Gambino family boss John Gotti.
 The hit was reportedly delegated to Pitera and fellow gunman Vincent "Kojak" Giattino after Gotti had discovered that Johnson had been a government informant since 1966.
 Pitera was charged with the Johnson murder but acquitted at trial.

 Pitera was close to Spero, whose Bath Beach crew were involved in extortion, loan sharking, drug dealing and murder, as well as robbing drug dealers and then reselling their product.
 Pitera's associates, Lloyd Modell and Frank Martini, murdered two Colombian dealers and stole sixteen kilograms of cocaine.
 The killers intended to drive their car to Staten Island to bury the bodies, but as they could not drive a stick shift, they left the car – with the bodies inside the trunk – in a Brooklyn parking garage.

 Martini moved back to Sicily and continued his relationship with the Bonanno crime family while Pitera killed Tala Siksik, a Middle Eastern drug supplier, in his Brooklyn apartment.
 Pitera shot Siksik four times in the back, chopped the body up into six pieces, and then buried it at a secret dumping ground.
 Investigators eventually found six of Pitera's victims in a mob graveyard in Staten Island near the William T. Davis Wildlife Refuge.
 Pitera had decapitated the bodies and buried the heads separately to impede their identification using dental records.